-All such applications must be submitted to the local authority and must be accompanied with the relevant paperwork supporting an application on these grounds.
-The applicant must take sole responsibility to provide such paperwork.
-Without the provision of the relevant papers, priority will not be given on these grounds.
+All such applications must be submitted to the local authority and must be accompanied with the relevant evidence supporting an application on these grounds.
+The applicant must take sole responsibility to provide such evidence for priority to be considered under this criterion.